rust-lang/book/nostarch/chapter20.md

 Closures are represented by traits, which means you can’t return closures directly.
 In most cases where you might want to return a trait, you can instead use the concrete type that implements the trait as the return value of the function.
-However, you can’t do that with closures because they don’t have a concrete type that is returnable; you’re not allowed to use the function pointer `fn` as a return type, for example.
+However, you can’t usually do that with closures because they don’t have a concrete type that is returnable; you’re not allowed to use the function pointer `fn` as a return type if the closure captures any values from its scope, for example.

 Instead, you will normally use the `impl Trait` syntax we learned about in Chapter 10.
 You can return any function type, using `Fn`, `FnOnce` and `FnMut`.
-For example, this code will work just fine:
+For example, the code in Listing 20-32 will compile just fine.

 ```
 fn returns_closure() -> impl Fn(i32) -> i32 {